Have you seen those small dogs that hop or skip on a back leg? Most of these have a luxating patella. In our opinion far too few get it fixed.

 Patellar luxation is dislocation of the kneecap.
 Dog knees are narrow versions of human ones, and the kneecap sits precariously on the front in a special groove.
 It only takes a small change to make it slip sideways.

 The most common cause of a luxating patella is poor alignment of the extensor apparatus.
-The picture below shows Loki’s leg during assessment before surgery.
+The picture at the start shows Loki’s leg during assessment before surgery.
 Can you see that the quadriceps muscle, the patella and the tibial crest are not in a straight line?

 When he was born they were straight, but as he grew the deformity developed.
 We don’t know why this happens, but it’s common in small & toy breeds plus Staffies and Bull Terriers.
 It’s unpredictable and there’s nothing you can do to stop it.